-If you need to make calls in New York, buy a US SIM card for local calls and mobile data.
+If you need to make calls in New York City, buy a US SIM card for local calls and mobile data.
 Remember, this will only work if your phone is not locked to your Australian carrier.
 Also note that Australian mobile phones operate on a GSM network.
 In America, both GSM and CDMA networks are in operation.
-This means that your Australian handset won’t work on a CDMA network such as Verizon.
+This means that your Australian handset may not work on a CDMA network such as Verizon.
+Check with your phone manufacturer to confirm whether or not your device is compatible.
 See WhistleOut for more in-depth information on using your mobile phone overseas.

 To call Australia, dial +61 followed by the phone number – including the area code minus the zero.
 So, to call a Sydney landline telephone, you would dial +61 2 then the phone number.
 To call a mobile phone, use the same country code and dial the mobile number minus the first zero.

 Power sockets in the US (120V) have a lower voltage than those in Australia (230V) and a higher frequency (60Hz compared with Australia’s 50Hz).
 Most gadgets are designed to work on a range of frequencies and voltages but double-check if you’re in doubt.
-Power plugs and sockets also have a different configuration so an adaptor will come in handy.
+Power plugs and sockets also have a different configuration so an adaptor that converts the Australian socket to types A and B will come in handy.

 Handy apps and websites